phayne/heat1d/matlab/README.md

 * `heat1dfun.h` - header file for `heat1dfun.h` containing function prototypes
 * `orbitfun.h` - header file for `orbitfun.c`

+In order to compile and run the code, you will need a [MATLAB-supported compiler](https://www.mathworks.com/support/compilers.html) installed on your system.

 Open MATLAB.
 From MATLAB's command line, locate the directory `mydir/` containing these files, and compile the program using:

 ```